sarken/docs/front_end_coding/writing-a-skin.markdown

     }
     ```

 3. The Archive's signature red clashes with that, so let's take the pinkish red from the palette and use that to replace the red in the header and footer.
-We'll also change the borders on the header and footer and remove the 3D effect from the header.
+We'll also change the borders on the header and footer and remove the shadow effect from the header.

     ```css
     #header ul.primary, #footer {